PTSD Treatment

 Since I specialize in treatment for PTSD counseling here in the Tri-Cities, I’m highly qualified to treat you, and help you put the past behind you.
 Not everyone who experiences a traumatic event develops Posttraumatic Stress Disorder (PTSD), but for those who do it can be like you are living in a nightmare: intrusive recurring thoughts and dreams, avoiding anything that reminds you of what happened, living like you’re in “survival mode,” your emotions seem like they’re either in overdrive or completely numb, it can be difficult to feel love even for those close to you and your quality of life diminishes until you feel like a different person.
 Some people feel as if they are broken, and the way they look at the world itself changes.
 You don’t need to quality for a PTSD diagnosis in order to have the quality of your life affected, and to get help.

-Does PTSD treatment really work?
+Does PTSD treatment really work?20141112ptsd

 I have an advanced certification in one of the most powerful, scientifically-proven and evidence-based therapies in the world for PTSD: EMDR (Eye Movement Desensitization & Reprocessing).
 Research done over three decades has proven that counseling does work to help someone resolve and heal from their PTSD.
-Here is an introductory video explaining about EMDR.
-This is courtesy of the EMDR International Association:
+The Department of Veterans Affairs and Department of Defense strongly recommend EMDR as a treatment for trauma.
+Here is a link to a simplified list of recommended treatments based on their 2023 Clinical Practice Guidelines.

 What does all this mean?
 It means that I can help you with your PTSD.
 It means I use the most powerful treatments available for helping you live a healthier, happier life.